-During the year ended 31 December 2020, lessors of chain stores provided rent concessions to the Group through rent reductions ranging from 10% to 100% over one to nine months.
+During the year ended 31 December 2021, no rent concessions were provided to the Company.
+During the year ended 31 December 2020, lessors of chain stores provided rent concessions that occurred as a direct consequence of the Covid-19 pandemic to the Group through rent reductions ranging from 10% to 100% over one to nine months.

 These rent concessions occurred as a direct consequence of Covid-19 pandemic and met of all of the conditions in HKFRS 16.46B, and the Group applied the practical expedient not to assess whether the changes constitute lease modifications.
-The effects on changes in lease payments due to forgiveness or waiver by the lessors for the relevant leases of RMB34,121,000 were recognised as negative variable lease payments.
+During the year ended 31 December 2020, the effects on changes in lease payments due to forgiveness or waiver by the lessors for the relevant leases of RMB34,121,000 were recognised as negative variable lease payments.